by Katherine Sklar for Gabrielle's Heart Camp

 If you ask Danica about her condition, she will tell you with a smile "my heart is special because other kids don't have heart problems.
 It doesn't hold me back.
 I would always rather go outside to play!"

-"Danica is a super active little girl - she plays basketball, softball, and is a cheerleader," says Nancy Aguiar, Danica's mom.
-"And while she's already been to camp, what will be so special about this camp experience is that she can meet other kids who have the same scars, who have been through the same experience.
+"Danica is a super active little girl - she plays basketball, softball, and is a cheerleader," says Danica's mom.
+"And while she's already been to camp, what will be so special about this Gabrielle's Heart Camp experience is that she can meet other kids who have the same scars, who have been through the same experience.
 And she can meet adults who have lived with heart issues and learn that she never needs to hold back - she can do anything."